 Ocracoke Island today is rallying after Hurricane Dorian caused major flooding Friday as it brushed by the island and made landfall in Hatteras.

-This storm was “the big one,” leaving the island over washed in several feet of flood water, knocking out power and water.
+This storm was “the big one,” leaving the island over washed in several feet of flood water, knocking out power and water and flooding homes, businesses and vehicles.

 There was no loss of life, said Kris Cahoon Noble, Hyde County Manager, but a few people on Friday got air lifted off the island via the U.S. Coast Guard.
 Noble organized the arrival of several groups of state emergency responders Friday and today.